MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 > [!NOTE]
 > Due to this Known Issue's severity we have currently paused the availability of Windows Holographic, version 21H1.
 If you would like to still update your devices to 21H1, please refer to [the instructions in our release notes at the top of the page.](hololens-release-notes.md)

 On the latest release of [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), some users of Remote Assist have experienced video freezing during calls over 20 minutes.
+This is a **known issue**.

 ### Workarounds